 Q: Is it wrong to use cardinal numbers instead of ordinal numbers after tenth?

 A: No, it's not wrong.
 Using cardinal numbers after the noun is increasingly common and accepted, especially in informal contexts.
-However, ordinal numbers are still preferred in formal situations and in specific contexts like numbered lists and titles.
+On the flip side, ordinal numbers are still preferred in formal situations and in specific contexts like numbered lists and titles.

 Q: How do I say "twenty-first" in Spanish?